Introduction

 Florida Divorce and Court-Ordered Life Insurance

-In Florida, life insurance may be addressed as part of a divorce settlement or court order, particularly when financial support is involved.
+In Florida, life insurance may be addressed as part of a divorce settlement or court order.

 In some cases: